isaiahcolson/watchlist-client/README.md

 - [x] add posterImage, timeLength, storyline, mpaaRating to title model
 - [x] reseed data
 - [x] show all needed pieces on screen
+- [x] position elements in place, fix preferred styling
+* user can remove title from watchlist
+- [x] add remove route
+- [ ] add remove button on title show page
+- [ ] replace add button with remove button if watchlist has title in it

 * style profile page